mTwR0/EVA/README.md

 ### Training process

-To develop and optimize the AI-based conversational model within the banking system, we followed a rigorous training methodology on specific data.
-This section details the process of training the model using structured datasets and specific techniques.
+To develop and optimize the conversational model within the banking system, I followed a training methodology on specific data.
+The training script is schinbare_antrenare.py .
+The other trainign script blenderbot_training.py is done a bit differently and has worse results for my task .
-To train the conversational model, we used a Python script that implements various critical functionalities:

 - Implementation of the Conversational Dataset:
 - I defined a class to handle and process data from CSV files.
 It uses the tokenization provided by a specific tokenizer to prepare question and answer pairs for training.